somiibo/module-package-examples/README.md

   - `success` <[boolean]> `true` if the script executed successfully or `false`
   - `result` <`any`> result returned from the `fn` or an [Error] message

-This method executes a function in the context of the module webpage
+This method executes a function in the context of the module webpage.
+Whatever is returned from the function will be passed to the `result` property of the resolved Promise value.

 Examples:
 ```js